 Do You Forget Your MOT Now There Isn’t A Tax Disc?

 Forgetting to renew the MOT on your vehicle can have serious consequences, especially if you’re involved in an accident.
 Most insurance policies become invalid if a vehicle is involved in an accident and the MOT has expired.
 This scenario could lead to a lot more grief than expected.
-A motorist that forgets to follow up on their MOT renewal date and subsequently has an accident will find that they are also not insured and then run the risk of being prosecuted for neither having a MOT nor any insurance.
+A motorist that forgets to follow up on their MOT renewal date and subsequently has an accident will find that they are also not insured and then run the risk of being prosecuted for having neither.

 A Week Either Side

-Statistics provide some rather scary figures when we see how many motorists forget about their MOTs, or perilously remember at the last minute.
-Over half of all renewals are done within a week either side of the expiry date of a MOT.
-Considering that there may be work needed to pass the MOT, this timeline is cutting it rather close.
+Statistics provide some rather scary figures when we see how many motorists forget about their MOT, or worryingly remember at the last minute.
+Over half of all renewals are done within a week either side of the expiry date of an MOT.
+Considering that there may be work needed to pass it, this timeline could be cutting it rather close.

 Additionally, over a third of vehicles that have passed their expiry date have it renewed within 30 days.
 It is the norm to seek renewal around 28 days before the anniversary date to maintain MOT continuity.

 The last 11 percent can take up to a year to renew their MOT.
 If a vehicle does not have an MOT, it is illegal to drive it on a public highway.

 Regarding vehicle tax, you can declare your vehicle as off the road through a Statutory Off Road Notification (SORN), but for an MOT you do not have the option to declare your car as being off the road.
 You must have a valid MOT; otherwise, you can be prosecuted for driving on a public highway without it.
 Not having an MOT can cause headaches for drivers that are fully insured but are involved in an accident with a driver whose insurance company refuses to honour the insurance agreement because the MOT has expired.